rtCamp/Frappe-Manager/docs/reference/migrations.md

 A bench that is behind the CLI is refused, not silently used.
 Two gates enforce it:

 - **The top-level callback**, before any subcommand runs.
-If the global services & configuration or the bench named on the command line are behind, it warns and asks: **Update now** (runs the migration inline, with `--auto-proceed` and `--on-failure=rollback`) or **Update later**.
+If the global services & configuration or the bench named on the command line are behind, it warns and asks: **Update now** (runs the migration inline, unattended, with `--on-failure=rollback`) or **Update later**.
 Choosing later exits with status 1, so the command never runs.
 - **The command's own check** (`check_bench_migration_required`), carried by every command that reads or mutates a live bench.
 It does not prompt: it prints `Run: fm migrate <bench>` and exits 1.
 This catches the cases where the callback could not resolve the bench name out of `sys.argv`.

 Commands that skip the callback gate entirely: `list`, `migrate`, `services migrate`, `bake`, `deploy`, `switch`, `compose`, `self update-images`.